-The timing and intensity of the stimulating pulses against vertigo is dictated by a motion detector mounted on the patient's head.
-In this way, every time the head moves, for example during walking, the implant is activated to stimulate the defective vestibular nerve.
-In people not suffering from the disorder, that nerve activates by itself, in response to head movements.
+The timing and intensity of the stimulating pulses against dizziness is dictated by a motion detector mounted on the patient's head.
+In this way, whenever the head moves, for example during walking, the implant is activated to stimulate the defective vestibular nerve.
+In people not suffering from the disorder, that nerve activates by itself in response to head movements.
 Here we need this sort of "anti-dizziness bypass".

 A systematic review

 The research, described in a paper that was recently published in the New England Journal of Medicine, involved 8 patients with dizziness and bilateral vestibular hypofunction (BWH).
 Patients received an implant and a motion detector.
 Over the evaluation period (6 months, with a follow-up one year later) the team found significant improvement in 4 out of 5 posture and gait metrics.

 The improvement in performance on standardized clinical trials of balance and gait was notable.
 It is gratifying that our patients have been able to return to activities that enrich their daily lives, such as exercising, cycling, gardening or dancing at a daughter's weddingMargaret Chow, co-author of the study